Italian Bubbles

 BOTTLE (TRADITIONAL) METHOD

-Wine undergoes 1st fermentation before being bottled with yeast to initiate a 2nd fermentation.
+Wine undergoes 1st fermentation (converting sugar in grape juice to alcohol) before being bottled with yeast to initiate a 2nd fermentation.
 This creates the bubbles (CO2) directly in the bottle.

-Next, bottles are aged ‘on the lees’ (yeast) and are rotated (riddling) so that the dead yeast falls into the bottle neck, which is then frozen to force out a block of yeast (disgorging) before the final cork is secured.
+Next, bottles are aged ‘on the lees’ (yeast).
+Bottles are regularly rotated (riddling) so that the dead yeast falls into the bottle neck, which is then frozen to force out a block of yeast (disgorging) before the final cork is secured.
 If the winemaker decides to add sugar (dosage*) this is done after disgorging.

 WINE CHARACTERISTICS